 Attention bias to threat was assessed using the Dot Probe task, as the difference in the reaction time on trials where the probe appeared behind the neutral face and the reaction time on trials where the probe appeared behind the angry face (both assessed only for trials with the correctly identified emotional valence).38

-Cognitive and affective theory of mind was measured with the Theory of Mind task <CITE>.
+Cognitive and affective theory of mind was measured with a Theory of Mind task <CITE>.
 Cartoons depicting stories of cooperation or cooperation to deceive were shown to children who were asked to predict the conclusion of each story.
 Cognitive theory of mind represents their ability to understand thoughts, beliefs, and intentions of the characters in the cartoon while affective theory of mind gages whether the children could accurately interpret the emotional state of another character.
 Accuracy and reaction time on cognitive and affective theory of mind trials were recorded.

 Language ability and reasoning ability were measured using the Wechsler Abbreviated Scale of Intelligence (or WASI) task.39 Language ability was measured with the t-score on the WASI vocabulary subtest.
 The vocabulary subtest is designed to measure word knowledge and verbal concept formation.
 Reasoning ability was measured with the t-score on the WASI matrix reasoning subtest, which gages fluid intelligence, broad visual intelligence, classification and spatial ability, knowledge of part–whole relationships, simultaneous processing, and perceptual organization.